This post is a quick stocktake of my current holdings.

 In the case of Joseph, he is always tweaking his portfolio, weeding out the less desirable stocks and adding on to those with better fundamentals and growth stories.
 Some of them are dividend aristocrats or growth dividend stocks which pay out consistent and increasing dividends while others are leveraged retail / commercial REITs which payout inconsistent dividends (which he uses the dividend to add on to the growth dividend stocks).

-I have yet to find equivalent monthly dividend stocks in the local or Asian stock markets such as Realty Income or LTC Properties (listed in the US market – which are among the top holdings of Joseph Carlson).
+I have yet to find equivalent monthly dividend stocks in the local or Asian stock markets for US listed stocks such as Realty Income or LTC Properties (which are among the top holdings of Joseph Carlson).

 And I am still searching…